 We welcome undocumented students in the Rhodes community.
 We partner with Golden Door to provide the full cost of tuition, fees, room and board, as well as health care to five Golden Door Scholars each year.
 You should feel comfortable discussing your status with your admission counselor.
 We promise to advocate for you and advise you on how to best navigate our admission process.

 Do you award credit for AP and IB?

 Generally, yes.
 Course credit at Rhodes is typically granted for a 4 or 5 made on the AP examination, and the same is true for a 5, 6, or 7 earned on the IB exams.
 Find more on AP and IB course credit, as well as a chart with corresponding Rhodes courses.

 Is it easy to double major?

-Rhodes offers over 50 different majors, interdisciplinary majors, and minors.
+Rhodes offers over 70 different majors, interdisciplinary majors, and minors.
 Students are not required to declare a major until the spring semester of their sophomore year, but if you are planning to double major, early planning will result in success.
-All students will work with their advisors to plan their academic path whether that encompasses a single major, a pre-professional track, a double major, or any other combination of options.
+You will work with your advisors to plan your academic path, whether that encompasses a single major, a pre-professional track, a double major, or any other combination of options.
 Learn more about our major and minor offerings.

 What resources are available for academic accommodations?

-Close to 14% of students are registered with Student Accessibility Services at Rhodes.
-This includes students with both physical and academic differences.
+Close to 23% of students are registered with Student Accessibility Services at Rhodes.
+This includes students with both physical and academic learning differences.
 Through students taking responsibility in requesting services, and collaborating with faculty and staff, we hope to ensure that students experience access and inclusion at Rhodes.